amberframework/docs/getting-started/quick-start.md

 #### OS X with homebrew

-Installing amber with homebrew also installs crystal
+Installing amber with homebrew also installs crystal.

 ```text
 brew install amber